jpaulm/babelparser/README.md

 In this diagram _all_ characters between the angle brackets will be copied, including line-ends.
 This logic can easily be expanded to make it more sophisticated.

-Coding note:  if both I-modification and O-modification are required, they are written as one string, i.e. `bp.tc('x',"io")`.
+Coding note:  if both I-modification and O-modification are required, they are written as one string, i.e. `bp.tc('x', 'io')`.

 A working example of the use of BabelParser can be found in https://github.com/jpaulm/parsefbp .